 Our goal isn’t to police our kids’ technology use for 18 years.
 Instead, it’s to teach them how to police it themselves.

 Just like sex, technology should not be a “talk,” but an ongoing conversation.
 This is where the summer screen strategy is developed, not just with your rules, but with your kids’ input.
 We call it the Family Media Agreement.
-This conversation will be the topic of next week’s summer screen strategy.
+This conversation is the topic of another post on setting a summer screen strategy.